-In addition to HUDs, other third-party software that will either be banned or possibly rendered useless (or both) includes things like seating scripts.
+In addition to HUDs, other third-party software that will either be banned or possibly rendered useless (or both) includes things such as seating scripts.
 Seating scripts use the same data as HUDs to develop profiles on opponents.
 The user of the seating script decides which types of players he prefers to play against and the software proceeds to scan the poker lobby, looking for players the user has in his database that fit that profile.
-When found, the software automatically seats the user with those target players, allowing him to theoretically wipe that weaker player out (I say “theoretically” because there is never a guarantee someone will win in a particular session).
+When found, the software automatically seats the user with those target players, allowing him to theoretically wipe that weaker player out.
+(I say “theoretically” because there is never a guarantee someone will win in a particular session.)

 Seating scripts have been a controversial subject in the online poker world, though most players generally do not like them.
 They are used to essentially hunt and bully weaker players throughout the poker room, making them lose money more quickly than normal and certainly have less fun playing poker.
 This is bad for the poker rooms, as players who feel picked on are less likely to return.

 HUDs and seating scripts also contribute to “bum hunting,” the practice where players sit at a heads-up table and wait for a known weak player to sit down.
 If someone arrives who is not a preferred target, the bum hunter will stand up and wait for someone else to come along.
 This practice clogs up tables that other players would like to use.